milk type

 Like its sibling Corra Linn, Bonnington Linn is named after one of the Falls of Clyde waterfalls in South Lanarkshire.

-This new Cheddar-style cheese from Errington Cheese is made in very a similar way to the dairy’s Corra Linn, but instead of using sheep’s milk it is created from the raw milk of the farm’s 100-strong herd of goats – a mixture of Saanen, Toggenburg and Alpine – resulting in a softer, paler texture.
+This Cheddar-style cheese from Errington Cheese is made in very a similar way to the dairy’s Corra Linn, but instead of using sheep’s milk it is created from the raw milk of the farm’s 150-strong herd of goats – a mixture of Saanen, Toggenburg and Alpine – resulting in a softer, paler texture.
 Bonnington Linn is wrapped in muslin and matured on traditional wooden shelving for between six months and two years.
-Unlike the farm’s sheep, which lamb in the spring, the goat herd will be divided to kid several times a year, meaning that the cheese can be produced all year round.our work with this cheese

 FAQs